middlewarehq/sync-agent-conf/README.md

 Before proceeding, ensure you have the following:

-- Docker installed on your system.
+- Docker installed on your system and docker daemon is running.
 - Middleware Credentials: Contact your Middleware Systems administrator to obtain the `MHQ_CLIENT_ID` and `MHQ_CLIENT_SECRET` credentials required for authentication.
 Instructions for how to use them are below.
 - Personal Access Token (PAT): Generate a PAT with the `read_api` and `read_user` scopes to authenticate with the GitLab API.